Berberism: The Concessions of 1994

-Achievements of the berberist movement
+Achievements of the Berberist movement

-The Amazigh gilding in Morocco shone after the speech given by the monarch Mohamed VI in October 2001, in Ajdir, Khenifra region.
-His words deflated the outburst of the Amazigh activists and intellectuals who, a year ago, had presented to the Palace a document referred to as the Amazigh Manifesto, which demanded the national and legal recognition of the Amazigh identity.
+The Berber gilding in Morocco shone after the speech given by the monarch Mohamed VI in October 2001, in Ajdir, Khenifra region.
+His words deflated the outburst of the Berber activists and intellectuals who, a year ago, had presented to the Palace a document referred to as the Berber Manifesto, which demanded the national and legal recognition of the Berber identity.

-On 17 October 2001, in the presence of his advisors, the members of the government, the leaders of the political parties and unions, and Amazigh activists, King Mohammed VI announced the royal decree (dahir) that established the Royal Institute of Amazigh Culture (L'Institut Royal de la Culture Amazighe, IRCAM).
-He defined Moroccan national identity as a composition of different cultural elements while acknowledging berbers as an ethnic majority, underlined that the Amazigh language constituted a principal element of the national culture, and added that its promotion was a national responsibility.
-The Royal Institute was charged with the promotion of Amazigh culture in education and media.
+On 17 October 2001, in the presence of his advisors, the members of the government, the leaders of the political parties and unions, and Berber activists, King Mohammed VI announced the royal decree (dahir) that established the Royal Institute of Amazigh Culture (L'Institut Royal de la Culture Amazighe, IRCAM).
+He defined Moroccan national identity as a composition of different cultural elements, underlined that the Berber language constituted a principal element of the national culture, and added that its promotion was a national responsibility.
+The Royal Institute was charged with the promotion of Berber culture in education and media.
 While redefining Moroccan identity so as to incorporate Berberness.
+The institute has not been without criticism.
+The more radical activists see it as an attempts to buy off the movement and to control its actions.
+Meanwhile, the more moderate camp sees it as a chance to advance their cause from within the state.

-The establishment of IRCAM represented the first substantial change in the state's attitude towards its large Berber-speaking population from a policy of subtle neglect to explicit recognition and support.
+The establishment of IRCAM represented the first substantial change in the state's attitude towards its Berber population from a policy of subtle neglect to explicit recognition and support.
+There was an attempt at creating a Berberist party in 2005, when Omar Louz, a long-time Berberist, former member of the Popular Movement and cofounder of the Amazigh World Congress, founded the Amazigh Moroccan Democratic Party.
+However, the party was banned by the Moroccan Interior Ministry on 25 November 2007 because its name infringes on the Moroccan law on political parties, which forbids parties explicitly based on ethnicity or religion.
+It then tried to be legally reestablished under a new denomination (Izegzawen) to promote Berber identity, political secularism, and Berber cultural rights, without success.

+One other important achievement is the recognition of Tamazight as an official language in 2011 by King Mohamed the VI.
+The recognition came after the demonstrations of the Arab Spring and the February 20th movement (which contained many Amazigh).